baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

 So we know all but the fifth byte of the first 8 master key bytes.

 ## Bytes 30-31: Start of Filename - "RE"

-From the previous section we learned that bytes 30 and 31 are "RE".
+From the previous section we learned that bytes 30 and 31 of the plaintext are "RE".
 Those bytes are generated based on bytes 14 and 15 of the master key, for which we get 16 different combinations:

     p = [ord(f) for f in "RE"]   # filename[:2]
     c = [0xc1, 0x94] # Bytes 30-31 of ciphertxt